 As Deep Sea 129 approached the northern end of its planned elliptical track at 1330 local (0430Z), both MiG-21s launched from Hoemun-Ni to intercept.
 The first MiG set up a defensive patrol 65 nautical miles (75 statute miles, or 120 kilometers) west of the EC-121, while the second flew eastward and attacked it approximately 80 miles (92 statute miles, 148 kilometers) east of the North Korean coastline.
 The radar returns of the MiG-21 and the EC-121 merged at 0447Z, the probable time of the shoot down.

-All 31 persons on board Deep Sea 129 were killed.
+The Warning Star went down in the Sea of Japan.
+All 31 persons on board were killed.

 An HC-130 took off from Tachikawa Air Base, Japan, at 0644 to begin search operations.
 It was accompanied by a combat air patrol (CAP) of Convair F-106A Delta Dart interceptors.
 U.S. Navy warships USS Dale (DLG-19) and USS Henry W. Tucker (DD-785) departed the naval base at Sasebo, Japan, to assist in the search and rescue effort.
 Also assisting were two Soviet Foxtrot-class submarines, their submarine tender, and three destroyers.